uoy-eng1-g6/assessment1/README.md

 ./gradlew spotlessApply
 ```

+The same pipeline will also run the test suite for the project and fail if any of the tests fail.

 ### Release pipeline

 Creating a github release with the built jar file is automated and just has to be triggered manually.
 Upon [running